G-DePascalis/UHI_CH_mp/README.md

 An open-source framework for the quantification of Urban Heat Islands and Pedestrian Comfort in Switzerland

 ## Introduction
-In this project, Swiss open source datasets are used to quantify urban heat islands (UHI) as well as pedestrian comfort.
+In this project, Swiss open-source datasets are used to quantify urban heat islands and pedestrian comfort, and to demonstrate the application of different scenarios on a case study representative of the Swiss landscape.

 ## Usage of codes
 ### Open-source files and import to QGIS